taoyama/azure-bigcompute/README.md

 ## [GPU](http://gpu.azure.com/)

-Entry point is valid for the stated sku poresently only for a specific region. gpu enablement is possible only on approval of the sku usage in the stated subscription (Private Preview)
+Entry point is valid for the stated sku presently only for a specific region. gpu enablement is possible only on approval of the sku usage in the stated subscription (Private Preview)

 ##	Customizable GPU Clusters with NVDIA Drivers and docker 1.12 (with Swarm Mode) in all